eregs/eregs.github.io/_pages/guidelines.md

 ---
 layout: default
-title: eRegulations’ guidelines to writing rules and regulations
+title: Writing rules and regulations
 ---

-# eRegulations’ guidelines to writing rules and regulations
+# Writing rules and regulations

 ## Overview and checklist